 Daikon brings Umami

 Yummy is what its all about with taste.
 We think aged daikon brings umami and its “yummy deliciousness” to our sauce and that is what brings customers back time and again.
+When you use our scotch bonnet sauce you create Umami food.
+Buy our hot sauce now

 We get asked a lot about daikon, so many people do not know this mild giant Japanese radish.
-We are the only hot sauce maker in the Uk to age and to use daikon.
+We are the only hot sauce maker in the UK to age and to use daikon.
 As one fanatic from Iceland said (when he trekked all the way to our door) I’ve finally found the perfect sauce!

 Mercola Food facts says about daikon:-